deveshreddyp/CandiDate/README.md

 Simply open index.html in your browser.

-Note: For the best experience, use VS Code's "Live Server" extension to serve the HTML file.
+Note: For the best experience (especially for Voice features), use VS Code's "Live Server" extension or Python's http.server to serve the HTML file.

 🤖 How to Use

+Login:

-Login: Use the Recruiter Code: deva.
+Recruiter: Use code deva.

+Candidate: Register a new account or use guest mode.

 Configure AI: Click the ⚙️ Gear icon.
-Select "Groq" and paste your free API Key (get one from console.groq.com).
+Select "Groq" and paste your free API Key.

-Post a Job: Go to the dashboard and create a new job opening.
+Post a Job: Go to the dashboard and create a new job opening (use AI to write the description!).

-Check Resumes: Go to "Resume Check", upload a PDF, and paste the JD.

-Analyze: The system will give a Match Score (0-100%).
+Check Resumes: Upload a PDF and paste the JD.
+The system calculates a Match Score (0-100%).

+Analyze & Act:

+View the Skill Gap Chart.

+Drag candidates on the Kanban Board.

+Schedule Interviews and download .ics calendar files.

-Interview: Click "Start Interview" to have the AI interview the candidate using voice.
+Voice Interview: Click "Start Voice Interview" to have the AI conduct a verbal screening.

 📂 Project Structure

 /
-├── index.html              # Main Frontend Application
+├── index.html              # Main Frontend Application (Single Page App)
 ├── backend/
-│   ├── app.py              # Flask API Server
+│   ├── app.py              # Flask API Server & PII Redaction Logic
-│   ├── train_model.py      # ML Training Script
+│   ├── train_model.py      # ML Training Script (RLHF)
-│   ├── generate_data.py    # Synthetic Data Generator
+│   ├── generate_data.py    # Synthetic Data Generator (Faker)
 │   └── fine_tuned_model/   # (Created after training)
 ├── requirements.txt        # Python Dependencies
-├── synthetic_dataset.csv   # Generated Training Data
+├── synthetic_dataset.csv   # Generated Base Knowledge
-├── training_data.csv       # Real-world Feedback Data
+├── training_data.csv       # Real-world Feedback Data (RLHF)
 └── README.md               # This file